Sophie Body-Gendrot

-Sophie Body-Gendrot (30 October 1942 – 21 September 2018) was a French political scientist, criminologist and sociologist who specalised in security issues, urban violence, social inequality, and the discrimination young migrants suffered in the cities of Europe and America.
+Sophie Body-Gendrot (30 October 1942 – 21 September 2018) was a French political scientist, criminologist and sociologist who specialised in security issues, urban violence, social inequality, and the discrimination young migrants suffered in the cities of Europe and America.
 She lectured at the Sciences Po, the University of New Orleans, the Middlebury College, Columbia University, New York University, the School for Advanced Studies in the Social Sciences, the Paris Nanterre University, Blaise Pascal University and Paris-Sorbonne University.
 Body-Gendrot was the author or co-editor of more than 20 books in English and French as well as more than 150 chapters and academic articles.
 She was a recipient of the Chevalier of the Ordre des Palmes académiques in 2005 and was appointed Chevalier of the Legion of Honour in 2012.

 Early life and education

 Body-Gendrot was born in Verdun, Meuse on 30 October 1942.
 She was the daughter of the doctor Maurice Body and the painter Jacqueline Contant.
 Body-Gendrot was brought up in Verdun until the age of 17, and was educated at Lycée Margueritte in Verdun, then at Collège Sévigné in Paris.
 In 1963, she obtained a master's degree in English Studies at the University of Paris, earned her diploma on the American civil rights movement from Sciences Po in Paris five years later and achieved her post-state graduate degree in political science on school conflicts in New York from Sciences Po in 1979.